Parent page: Workspace Configuration

 Disapprove for Production

-If the Item Revision cannot be released to production, it can transitioned back to
+If the Item Revision cannot be released to production, it can be transitioned back to

 Rollback to Prototype